Run Spotify through a stable Icecast HTTP stream.

 A Spotify to Icecast bridge is especially useful in playback environments that already work well with radio URLs or standard HTTP streams.

-- Volumio: consume the HTTP stream as a standard stream source without depending on fragile Spotify-side integration on the device itself.
+Consume the HTTP stream as a standard source without depending on fragile Spotify-side integration on the device itself.

 This use case is especially relevant if you have one of the following situations: